Pupil Deprivation Grant

 3. Raising standards in numeracy.

-Each school in Wales is allocated a sum of money the 'Pupil Deprivation Grant (PDG)' based on the number of pupils who are entitled to free school meals (FSM) or are Looked After Children (LAC).
-In 2018-19 Penygarn Community Primary School has been allocated £169,050 and £30,100 for the Early Years.
+Each school in Wales is allocated a sum of money the 'Pupil Deprivation Grant (PDG)' based on the number of pupils who are entitled to free school meals (FSM).
+In 2021-22 Penygarn Community Primary School has been allocated £189,750 and £43,700 for the Early Years.

 The grant is to be utilised to overcome any additional barriers that learners from disadvantaged backgrounds face which may prevent them from attaining as well as their peers.